 Field Sampling Plans (FSPs) serve as the comprehensive planning record for each individual project.
-The FSP incorporates and documents the results of the Planning Process for Environmental Data Collection Activities section of the SWQB’s QMP for Environmental Data Operations.
+The FSP incorporates and documents the results of the Planning Process also known as Systematic Planning listed in the EPA Environmental Information Quality Procedure (CIO 2105-P-01.3).

 For routine work across multiple projects the SWQB has established Standard Operating Procedures (SOP) to maintain consistency with data collection activities.
 All personnel who collect environmental data must be familiar with these protocols, sign acknowledgment forms associated with specific SWQB SOPs and collect data in accordance with the procedures as they are defined in the SOPs.
-Sampling and analytical techniques shall conform with 188.8.131.52 NMAC unless otherwise specified by the Water Quality Control Commission pursuant to a petition to amend these standards (i.e. 184.108.40.206 NMAC).
+Sampling and analytical techniques shall conform with 188.8.131.52 New Mexico Administrative Code (“NMAC”) unless otherwise specified by the Water Quality Control Commission pursuant to a petition to amend these standards (i.e., 184.108.40.206 NMAC).